 His writing will center on his own philosophy, which, though articulated on his website, remains a work in progress.
 “Hopefully I will motivate myself to make that stuff coherent,” he said.

 As Winter sharpens his worldview he thinks everybody else should, too.
 “Any kind of philosophy would do a lot of people a lot of good,” Winter said.
 He feels fortunate that his high school taught philosophy, and he hopes that in upcoming years he will have time to reacquaint himself with some of the classic philosophers.

 Winter describes some of his personal philosophy in “Starbucking.”
 Summarizing it in a recent interview, Winter said, “Mankind in the 21st century should have a level of technology that obviates the need to work for survival.
-All people’s basic needs shoud be taken care of … thus freeing them up to pursue something higher, whether artistic, or personal ambition, or something scientific.”
+All people’s basic needs should be taken care of … thus freeing them up to pursue something higher, whether artistic or personal ambition or something scientific.”

 For the most part, Winter said, his Starbucks travel obsession and his philosophy are separate from one another.
 If there is any overlap, it lies in the fact that his Starbucks travels are something wholly different from mere survival.
 Winter Starbucks because he wants to; the hobby is entirely unique to him.